wasp-lang/wasp/web/blog/2022-11-26-erlis-amicus-usecase.md

 ## Building Amicus v1.0 and getting first customers!

-The idea for Amicus came from his brother who is employed at a law firm - talking about their process and challenges in executing them, Erlis thought it would be an interesting side project, especially given there is a real problem to solve.
+The idea for Amicus came from his brother, who is employed at a law firm - talking about their process and challenges in executing them, Erlis thought it would be an interesting side project, especially given there is a real problem to solve.

-Soon, first version of Amicus was live!
+Soon, the first version of Amicus was live!
 It was made in a true lean startup fashion, starting with the essential features and immediately being tested with users.

 <ImgWithCaption
     alt="Amicus's dashboard"